CiscoDevNet/pathman-sr/README.md

 #PathMan SR

+# OpenDaylight Pathman-SR App

+OpenDaylight (ODL) is an open-source application development and delivery platform.
+Segment Route (SR) is a new and scalable method for forwarding packkets across MPLS or IPv6 networks.
+It employs of forwarding packets Pathman-SR is an application developed on top of ODL enabling the proga Manager are two applications developed to run on top of ODL to visualize topologies and program MPLS traffic engineering (TE) paths.

+## Team:

+- Chris Metz
+- Niklas Montin
+- Tyler Levine
+- Sergey Madaminov
+- Giles Heron
+- Aikepaer Abuduweili
+- Bimal Grewal

 ## Overview
 PathMan Segment Routing (SR) is set up to run the exact same way as the PathMan and BGP app.